garrandall/popular-music-data/tracks/the-way-that-you-love-vanessa-williams.md

 (Now we're drifting into love)
 Sweet surrender is so tender

-Ooh, you know me oh so well
+Oh, you know me oh so well
 You always take your time
 And you always get it right
 (You know just what I like)

-Ooh, you set my soul on fire
+Oh, you set my soul on fire
 And I know you've got my rhythm
 Cause then you take me higher